-I brought this table home from my sister's house.
+He’s a vintage enamel topped table I brought home from my sister’s house.

 It had originally been in my Mom’s basement for years and years and years.
 OK, a really long time.

-And when we were cleaning out my Mom's house, my sister took it to her house.
+And when we were cleaning out my Mom’s house after she died, my sister took it to her house.

 Where it sat in her garage for a few more years.

-We did pull it out for one of my sister's famous 4th Of July parties, so we could put food on it (with a vintage tablecloth between the dirt and the food of course), but in general it had just been hanging out in her garage.
+We did pull it out for one of my sister’s famous 4th Of July parties, so we could put food on it (with a nice big thick vintage tablecloth between the dirt and the food of course), but in general it had just been hanging out in her garage.